 Claimed Iowa’s first Big Ten Tournament title (2017) in program history

-Advanced to the Big Ten Tournament the last six seasons, including two title game appearances
+Advanced to the Big Ten Tournament six times, including two title game appearances

-Coached 21 MLB Draft Picks over the last six seasons
+Coached 23 MLB Draft Picks over the last eight seasons

-Heller won his 900th career game during the 2020 season.
-He owns a 904-703-4 career record and is one of nine coaches all-time to lead three different DI programs to NCAA Regional play.
+Heller won his 900th career game during the 2020 season and he became Iowa’s third all-time winningest coach in 2021.
+He owns a 930-721-4 career record and is one of nine coaches all-time to lead three different DI programs to NCAA Regional play.

 In Heller’s second year, he established a newfound Iowa Baseball culture after Iowa claimed its first NCAA Tournament win since 1972, going 2-2 at the Springfield Regional.